 Follow this format when citing a paper or poster of this type:

 Presenter, A.A.
 (Year, Month).
 Title of paper or poster.
-Paper or poster session presented at the meeting of Organization Name, Location.
+[Poster presentation].
+Organization Name, Location.

 Current Research Ideas